What's On In Zurich End of April 2022 - NewinZurich - Your Guide To Living in Zurich

 FONDUE AND RACLETTE GUIDE TO ZURICH: Fancy going out for a fondue or Raclette in Zurich?
 Then do check out our Guide to Fondue and Raclettes in and around Zurich.

-RECIPE OF THE WEEK – BURNT BASQUE CHEESECAKE: How about an easy to make and delicious cheesecake.
-See the recipe for Burnt Basque Cheese Cake here.
+RECIPE OF THE WEEK – TASTY CHICKEN DRUMSTICKS: How about an easy to make and delicious cheesecake.
+See the recipe for Chicken Drumsticks here.

 CARMEN SIRBOIU HEADSHOTS & PERSONAL BRANDING: If you need an updated profile picture or CV photo why not contact Carmen who can arrange a session at her photographic studio in Zurich.
 Call Carmen on 078 884 64 00 for details or Find out all about her services here.